w3c/w3c-website-redesign-html/docs/base/forms.md

 - The `<select>` element should be a last resort as they’re really hard to use.
 Try radio buttons instead.
 If there’s a long list of options, use JavaScript to enhance the `<select>` into an [auto-complete field](#auto-complete) (not to be confused with the `autocomplete` attribute).
 - If you have to use a `<select>`, don't submit a form when its value changes.
 Select boxes that submit the form automatically when the user selects an option cause problems for keyboard and screen reader users.

+## Required fields

+It is best practice to only ask questions that are strictly necessary.

+In the event that a form contains both optional and required fields, to clearly identify the required fields to all users add `<span class="required">(Required)</span>` within the `<label>`.

 ## How to add hint text

 To provide hint text advising how to complete a field, add a `<div class="field-hint">`.
 Check the examples that follow to see where this should be added.
 The pattern differs slightly for checkbox and radio inputs compared to other input types.